moggers87/proog/README.rst

 implement something like Inboxen.
 I like Salmon, but I still had to put Postfix in front of it for various reasons.

-This is where Proog comes in: a framework written in Python that will allow me to create mail applications with a common base.
+This is where Proog comes in: a toolkit written in Python that will allow me to create mail applications with a common base.

 Status
 ------